Test Windows and Doors For Drafts

 So, now that you are at the window, hold the candle steady at no more than 1 inch from the window frame.
 Then, proceed to move it slowly along the window frame.
 If there are any leaks, the flame will move away from the window.
 When this happens, mark the spot, and add more insulation.
 Repeat the process until you have eliminated all drafts.

 So, there you have it, a couple of quick and inexpensive tips to test the insulation around your windows and doors.
-If you want to find out some other tips for improving energy efficiency check out our other post!
+If you want to find out some other tips for improving energy efficiency check out this post on 6 ways to boost your cottage's energy efficiency!

 Thanks for reading!